-11 Using a random device as a conflict resolution mechanism has a long history.
+16 Using a random device as a conflict resolution mechanism has a long history.
 Iannaccone et al. (2011) argue that the Oracle at Delphi promoted cooperation amongst the Greek city-states despite providing random outcomes.
+Likewise, Leeson (2014) argues that the historical purpose of oracles was to resolve conflicts by correlating conflicting parties' strategy randomization.
 Another well-known historical example of commitment to a random device is the battlefield agreement to settle a conflict by single combat between two renowned warriors.
 More familiar examples of conflict resolution via random device are abundant.
 Rock-paper-scissors, drawing straws, and throwing dice settle many friendly disputes.